The seven principles of the Unitarian Universalist Association

-Many of BUUF’s community outreach and social actions have been initiated by recommendations from the Social Justice Committee (formerly known as the Community Outreach and Social Action (CO/SA) Committee), which has an integral relationship with the BUUF Restricted Endowment Fund.
+Many of BUUF’s community outreach and social actions have been initiated by recommendations from the Social Justice Committee, which has an integral relationship with the BUUF Restricted Endowment Fund.
 Each year forty percent of the previous year’s dividends and interest from the Restricted Endowment Fund becomes available to support BUUF community outreach and social action, typically between $1,400 and $1,900.
 The Social Justice Committee presents a proposal for the use of the funds to the BUUF Board of Trustees.
 Once approved by a majority vote of members at the annual meeting in June, the Social Justice Committee can proceed with its proposal.

-Three notable examples of community outreach and social action initiated by the Social Justice Committee are:
+Historical examples of community outreach and social action initiated by BUUF’s Social Justice Committee are:

 - SAVE YOUR VOTE forum on October 20, 2018 to inform the electorate on the November 2018 election ballot proposals.
 Co-sponsored with the League of Women Voters (of Cass and Berrien Counties), Voters Not Politicians, Delta Sigma Theta Sorority, and the OutCenter.